 So Anasazi Girl sat frozen for three winter seasons in an inlet off the Beagle Channel called Seno Lauta.
 We lived aboard & experienced both the stress of being chained to the dock with a broken boat as well as the magic & beauty of being in the pristine enviroment of the Cape Horn Biosphere Reserve.

 During this time we applied for temporary residency in Chile and formed a Chilean LLC called Anasazi Ltda.
 We were between Puerto Williams and Punta Arenas working out of our virtual offices and dreaming about sailing again with our family.

 It took us until February 2016 before we could pay off the mast.
 Another six months passed before we fully organized the funds & sorted out the logistics of shipping the mast down to Chile.

 In October 2016 the mast arrived in central Chile, it was then sent by ground transport to Punta Arenas.
 We shipped the replacement rig the last 300 nm from the Straits of Magellan through the fjords to the Beagle Channel to Puerto Williams.
 In December 2016, two years and nine months after we were dismasted, we finally re-rigged Anasazi Girl on Isla Navarino with assistance from the Armada de Chile.

 We finished our circumnavigation on the boat as a family when we crossed our own line from 2011 on our paper chart off the Brazilian coast of Recife in April 2017 .

 We feel so much gratitude to everyone who sent words of support & encouragement, made a donation, or sent work our way during our days of being shipwrecked.
 We couldn't have accomplished this goal without you.

-We then spent three months in Chile finalizing our residency before we returned to relaunch Anasazi Girl in June 2018.
+We then spent three months in Chile & Argentina before we returned to relaunch Anasazi Girl in June 2018.